lobocv/blog/content/posts/recursive_jsonb_merge/index.md

 ```

 However, be aware that this will apply to **all** arrays encountered in the JSON objects.

+And there you have it, a custom PostgreSQL function that merges two JSON objects, preserving and
+merging any nested objects.
+I'd like to thank and give credit to `klin` and his
+very helpful [StackOverflow](https://stackoverflow.com/a/42954907) answer which brought
+me to a solution to this problem.

 ## Further Reading
 [1] [JSON Functions and Operators](https://www.postgresql.org/docs/12/functions-json.html)